 Poor mental health is both a cause and consequence of homelessness.
-There is a higher rate of mental health problems amongst the homeless population than the general population.
-The onset of mental illness can trigger, or be part of, a series of events that can lead to homelessness.
-Additionally, mental health issues might well be exacerbated or caused by the stresses associated with being homeless.
+For example, the onset of mental illness can trigger, or be part of, a series of events that can lead someone being forced into homelessness.

 Read more about health and wellbeing research in the knowledge hub.

 See also: drugs and alcohol.